ibm-garage-dach/cloud-native-bootcamp-iks/lab-01-docker.md

 **Congratulations, you have done first steps with Docker.**

 Optional Lab

-If you want to build your own image you can checkout the **/node_docker** folder in this repository and build your own (look into the README).
+If you want to build your own image you can checkout the **/node_docker** folder in this repository and build your own based on a simple Node.JS sample (look into the README).